Bwooce/USBFlashHub/README.md

 # USBFlashHub

 ESP32-S2/S3/C3 controller for USB hub management and microcontroller programming.

+**Hardware-Specific:** This firmware is designed exclusively for [Jim Heaney's I2C-Controlled USB Hub](https://github.com/JimHeaney/i2c-usb-hub) hardware.
+It will not work with other USB hubs.

-Controls Jim Heaney's I2C USB Hub hardware with simplified static port numbering and direct pin control.
+Provides simplified static port numbering and direct pin control for the I2C USB Hub hardware.

 ## Features